 In the mid-1850s, she opened a clinic that became known as the New York Dispensary for Poor Women and Children.
 With help from her sister and fellow doctor Emily Blackwell, who worked as a surgeon, and physician Marie Zakrzewska, Elizabeth Blackwell also established the New York Infirmary for Indigent Women and Children in 1857, an institution that would last for more than a century.
 At the end of the decade, while lecturing in England, she became the first woman listed on the British Medical Register.

 Having maintained that clean sanitary conditions were an important aspect of health, especially in war, Blackwell helped establish the U.S. Sanitary Commission in 1861 under the auspices of President Abraham Lincoln.
-In the late 1860s, Blackwell open a medical school for women.
+In the late 1860s, Blackwell opened a medical school for women.
 The students of the Women’s Medical College of the New York Infirmary thus had a comprehensive, highly structured and competitive curriculum.
 One of the school’s students for a brief time was Sophia Jex-Blake, who would later open a medical school for women in London.